Towards Interactive Reinforcement Learning with Intrinsic Feedback: Learning from Intrinsic Feedback

-\citet{wang_maximizing_2020} build upon \citet{akinola_accelerated_2020} by adding new components that aim to further increase the aptitude of the algorithm.
-In particular, uncertainty is introduced to inherently address the noisy feedback signals provided by the intrinsic feedback.
-Thus, instead of only modeling $\tilde{h}$ as the estimation of probability of actions, the proposed algorithm uses Evidential Deep Learning \citep{sensoy_evidential_2018} to model $\tilde{h}$ as a distribution over all such action probabilities.
-Meaning, the confidence of an action being considered ``good'' or ``correct'' can be measured.
+\citet{wang_maximizing_2020} build upon the work of \citet{akinola_accelerated_2020} by adding new components that aim to further increase the aptitude of the algorithm.
+In particular, uncertainty is introduced to inherently address the noisy intrinsic feedback decoding due to misclassification.
+Therefore, instead of only modeling $\hat{h}$ as the estimation of the probability of actions, the proposed algorithm uses Evidential Deep Learning \citep{sensoy_evidential_2018} to model $\hat{h}$ as a distribution over all such action probabilities.
+Meaning, the confidence of an action being considered ``correct'' can be measured.

-Uncertainty enables active learning and a purified replay buffer to be integrated when learning $\pi_{h}$.
+Uncertainty enables active learning techniques and a purified replay buffer to be integrated into the approach.
 Active learning allows the agent to only query for intrinsic feedback when it is not confident in the action it took such that feedback is more informative.
-Meanwhile, the purified replay buffer stores intrinsic feedback and state tuples only if the confidence of $\tilde{h}(\cdot | S_t, A_t)$ is greater than a pre-defined threshold $\epsilon$.
-This thresholding helps to regulate the noise in feedback such that only consistent feedback is stored\footnote{Training batches are sampled from both the purified and basic replay buffers.}.
-Further, $\pi_{RL}$ is learned via imitation learning methods to help the RL algorithm reproduce good behaviors previously performed by either $\pi_{h}$ or $\pi_{RL}$.
+The purified replay buffer stores intrinsic feedback and state tuples only if the confidence of $\hat{h}(S, A)$ is greater than a pre-defined threshold $\epsilon$.
+This threshold helps to regulate the noise in feedback such that only consistent feedback is stored.
+Training batches are then sampled from both the purified and basic replay buffers.
+Further, $\pi_{RL}$ is further refined by using a LfD approach that helps the RL algorithm to reproduce good behaviors previously performed by either $\pi_{h}$ or $\pi_{RL}$.

-Using the same test environment from \citet{akinola_accelerated_2020} and a new discrete robotic reaching task, the algorithmic changes lead to a large improvement in performance as the algorithm outperforms the previously proposed algorithm and PPO \citep{schulman_ppo_2017}.
-Even with classification accuracy below $60\%$, the agent is able to converge to a policy that has a near 100\% task completion rate.
-Furthermore, removal of either active learning or the purified buffer leads to a decrease in performance.
-Thus, it seems the potential aptitude is further increased over the baselines, yet further testing in other environments with similar or greater complexity is still needed.
+Empirical results are gathered from same environment from \citet{akinola_accelerated_2020} and a new simulated robotic reaching task.
+First, ablation studies using simulated feedback verify the importance of each new component.
+Further results then show a large improvement in both aptness and robustness over original approach \citep{akinola_accelerated_2020} and the PPO baseline \citep{schulman_ppo_2017} for both simulated and real human feedback.
+Moreover, classification accuracies that fall between $55-60\%$ show increases in aptness and robustness as well.
+Scalability also shows potential for improvement due to active learning reducing the amount of feedback required.
+As before in \citet{akinola_accelerated_2020}, the remaining caveats in regards to the lack of testing environments and sequential training remain.